wp-plugins/mediarss-external-gallery/readme.txt

 Fixes for wordpress 3.5.

 = 0.4.2 =
-Fix to solve a issue that resulted from the previous fix.
+Fixed issue that resulted from the previous fix.

+= 0.4.3 =
+Fixed issue that resulted on some feed item not being displayed when pagination is used.